myself-learning/angular-quick-start/README.md

 # quick-start
-Angular Quick start  praticing project
+Angular Quick start  praticing project.
+This is not the official angular quick start